 The ERP requirements definition becomes a script of business processes.
-Within the process script the function requirements are listed.
+The function requirements are listed within the process script.

 The vendor demonstration becomes a demonstration of the future state business processes.
 Think of the ERP demonstration as a “day in the life” process presentation.